gherialpixels/scattering/README.md

 ## Description

 This program calculates the scattering behaviour of a 2D beam of particles colliding with a 2D shape.
-For now, the scatterer is a stationary and rigid is defined by a Fourier series on a circle.
+For now, the scatterer is stationary and rigid is defined by a Fourier series on a circle.

 ## How to use